Eumaeus/uva_cex_ducat/README.md

 This site is published at <https://eumaeus.github.io/uva_cex_ducat/>.

+## What is CEX?

+## Some Things You Can Do With CEX

+- Generate a facsimile view of an edited manuscript
+- Generate a reader’s view of a text with syntactic documentation
+- Generate a reader’s view of a text using machine-parsing
+- Provide a dynamic online web-app for browsing and analysis

 ## The Problem of Alignment

 - Implicit alignment (prose works) via canonical citation.
 [Example: John 3.16](https://eumaeus.github.io/uva_cex_ducat/cite-1.15.0.html?urn=urn:cts:greekLit:tlg0031.tlg004.wh_fu:3.16)